MIDFIELDR/midfielddata/README.md

 [![License](man/figures/License-CC-0-blue.svg)](https://creativecommons.org/publicdomain/zero/1.0/)
 <!-- badges: end -->

-An R data package containing four data sets:
+An R data package containing student records for 97,640 undergraduates organized in four data tables:

--   [`student`](reference/student.html) Table of attributes of
-    approximately 98,000 students upon being admitted as degree-seeking undergraduates.
+-   [`student`](reference/student.html) Table of student attributes upon being admitted as degree-seeking undergraduates.
 Each observation is a unique student keyed by student ID.

 -   [`course`](reference/course.html) Table of course-related attributes
-    of approximately 98,000 undergraduates enrolled in courses at their institutions.
+    of undergraduates for all courses attempted at their institutions.
     Each observation is one course in one term for one student keyed by student ID and a combination of course, abbreviation, number, and section.

--   [`term`](reference/term.html) Table of term-related attributes of approximately 96,000 undergraduates for all terms completed at their institutions.
+-   [`term`](reference/term.html) Table of term-related attributes of undergraduates for all terms completed at their institutions.
 Each observation is one term for one student keyed by student ID and term.

 -   [`degree`](reference/degree.html) Table of degree-related attributes
-    of approximately 48,000 undergraduates upon completing their programs.
+    undergraduates upon completing their programs.
 Each observation is a unique student keyed by student ID.

-These data are a stratified sample of data from the [MIDFIELD](https://engineering.purdue.edu/MIDFIELD) project, comprising student records from registrars at participating US universities for 97,640 undergraduate students from 1987 to 2016.
+These data are a stratified sample of data from the [MIDFIELD](https://engineering.purdue.edu/MIDFIELD) project, comprising student records from registrars at participating US universities.
 For privacy protection, personal and institutional identities are anonymized.

 Tools for accessing and analyzing these data are provided by the [midfieldr](https://midfieldr.github.io/midfieldr) package.

-## Installation
+## Install

 Install midfielddata from our drat repo.
 The data package is large, so this step takes time.
 Please be patient and wait for the Console prompt